 Now back to that wild garlic pesto recipe.
-It is simplicity itself and all you need are four ingredients and a little seasoning and maybe some lemon juice to taste.
+It is simplicity itself and all you need are four ingredients and a little seasoning.

 The great thing about wild garlic pesto is that you don’t have to bother with peeling and chopping any garlic, this gorgeous greenery has all the garlic flavouring you’ll need.
 Bit of a result in my book.

 Check out my recipe for Wild Garlic Oil.
 It’s another great way to use this wonderful plant while it’s at it’s best.

 I just used 1 cup of wild garlic leaves and stems chopped